Nebraska Revised Statute 84-1503

-(a) To administer the retirement systems provided for in the County Employees Retirement Act, the Judges Retirement Act, the Nebraska State Patrol Retirement Act, the School Employees Retirement Act, and the State Employees Retirement Act.
+(a) To administer the retirement systems provided for in the County Employees Retirement Act, the Judges Retirement Act, the Nebraska State Patrol Retirement Act, the School Employees Retirement Act, the State Employees Retirement Act, and, beginning September 1, 2024, the Class V School Employees Retirement Act.
 The agency for the administration of the retirement systems and under the direction of the board shall be known and may be cited as the Nebraska Public Employees Retirement Systems;

 (b) To appoint a director to administer the systems under the direction of the board.
 The appointment shall be subject to the approval of the Governor and a majority of the Legislature.
-The director shall be qualified by training and have at least five years of experience in the administration of a qualified public or private employee retirement plan.
+Director qualifications shall include, but not be limited to, (i) supervisory or management experience and (ii) training in, experience with, or a demonstrated knowledge of qualified public employee retirement plan administration.
 The director shall not be a member of the board.
 The salary of the director shall be set by the board.
 The director shall serve without term and may be removed by the board;

 (c) To provide for an equitable allocation of expenses among the retirement systems administered by the board, and all expenses shall be provided from the investment income earned by the various retirement funds unless alternative sources of funds to pay expenses are specified by law;